weberdc/simple-fake-tweet-generator-ui/README.md

 you will create an installable copy of the app in `PROJECT_ROOT/build/simple-fake-tweet-generator-ui`.

+## Configuration

+If running the app behind a proxy or filewall, copy the `proxy.properties-template` file to a file named `proxy.properties` and set the properties inside to your proxy credentials.
+If you feel uncomfortable putting your proxy password in the file, leave the password-related ones commented and the app will ask for the password.

 ## Usage
 If you've just downloaded the binary distribution, do this from within the unzipped archive (i.e. in the `simple-fake-tweet-generator-ui` directory).